Tierran/Ironclaw2E-FoundryVTT-System/README.md

 Setting up dice pools for items follows this format: "<trait or skill name>, <another name>;<any bonus dice in one line format>", eg. "Body, Melee Combat, dodge,weathersense;d12".
 The order of skills and traits are arbitrary and can include spaces in the name, but every name must be separated with a comma.
 The semicolon (;) separates the stat names from bonus dice, which are formatted the same way as one line rolls.
 If there is no bonus dice, the semicolon can be omitted.
 Currently, the system does not allow dice pools to include items.
 Instead, the system tries to track common gifts and items that should be included in dice pools, eg. including worn armor in Soak rolls.
 This is completely hard-coded though, so I'm afraid it won't be perfect.

+### Conditions

+With Combat Utility Belt's Enhanced Conditions, the system should disable the standard conditions and use the provided conditions file in condition-maps.
+With it, the token setup screen shows all of the standard Ironclaw conditions, as well as a few extras.
+Information on them is provided in the status effects compendium pack.
+Damage calculations have a separate pop-up function for simpler calculation.
+Just input the raw damage from the attack after soak, even if the value goes negative, NOT including any added by standard conditions.
+The system will automatically add the damage from Hurt and Injured if they apply.

 ## License